TutorialsByNick/tutorialsbynick/_posts/2016-06-08-writing-an-os-baby-steps.md

 *Useful Information for Extending Our Operating System*

+* [Assembly
+  Registers](http://www.tutorialspoint.com/assembly_programming/assembly_registers.htm) - A useful and easy tutorial for learning more about registers used in the processor
+* [Guide to x86
+  Assembly](http://www.cs.virginia.edu/~evans/cs216/guides/x86.html) - More essential information for continuing this operating system in assembly
 * [Bare Bones - OSDev Wiki](http://wiki.osdev.org/Bare_Bones) - This goes over
   using C or C++ to make your operating system kernel and boot it under an already made bootloader like GRUB, but like the article title says, this is not a hand-holding tutorial